Before You Begin the FAFSA: FAQs

 FAME Customer Service is available to answer your FAFSA filing questions Monday through Friday, 8 a.m. to 4:30 p.m.
 You can call FAME at 1-800-228-3734.
 You can also email a question to Education@FAMEmaine.com.
 Emails are answered during business hours.
 Additionally, we now offer individualized Zoom meetings.
 To schedule a session with one of our financial aid experts, click here.
 Starting again in October 2021, we will offer FAFSA Help Sessions.
 For a list of sessions, visit FAMEmaine.com/FAFSA.

 - The help button at the top of each page will redirect you to a list of searchable questions, provide you with information on accessing a FAFSA specialist via live online chat, and provide FAFSA’s email address.
 If you prefer to speak with someone directly, FAFSA’s toll free number is 1-800-4-FED-AID (1-800-433-3243).

 - The help button is also located next to each question and provides more information as to how to answer that question.

 After You Complete the FAFSA: FAQs

-What else can I do to find money for college?
+What else can I do to find money for school?

-You can also check out FAME’s Scholarship Search page to find more scholarships available to you.
+Check out FAME’s Scholarship Search to research scholarships that might be available to you.